Corey Lewandowski: Sexual harassment allegations

 In September 2021, Lewandowski attended a charity dinner at the Westgate Las Vegas hotel.
-Another attendee at the dinner, Trashelle Odom, the wife of major Trump donor John Odom, accused Lewandowski of making unwanted sexual advances to her during the dinner, including "repeatedly touching her, including on her leg and buttocks, and speaking to her in sexually graphic terms."
+Another attendee at the dinner, Trashelle Odom, the wife of Trump donor John Odom, accused Lewandowski of making unwanted sexual advances to her during the dinner, including "repeatedly touching her, including on her leg and buttocks, and speaking to her in sexually graphic terms."
 Odom alleged that Lewandowski "stalked" her throughout the hotel that hosted the event; witnesses said that Lewandowski appeared intoxicated.

 In September 2022, Lewandowski was charged with misdemeanor battery in Clark County, Nevada court in connection with the incident.
 The same month, Lewandowski made a plea agreement in which he did not admit wrongdoing, but agreed to pay a $1,000 fine, serve 50 hours of community service, and take eight hours of "impulse control counseling"; if he fulfills the agreement and avoids legal trouble for a year, the charge against him will be dismissed.

 Departure

 In April 2016, Lewandowski's influence within the Trump campaign was reported to be waning.

+On the morning of June 20, 2016, the Trump campaign was served with a legal complaint from its North Carolina Digital Director, Vincent Bordini.
+The complaint alleged that the North Carolina State Director Earl Phillip, who was accused of stolen valor, pointed a firearm at more than one staffer and the story was suppressed by Stuart Jolly, the National Field Director for the Trump Campaign.
+Corey Lewandowski had tasked Stuart Jolly and Michael Glassner with handling the issue.

-On June 20, 2016, Trump's campaign announced that it was parting ways with Lewandowski; according to reports, Lewandowski was fired, although Donald Trump Jr., Trump's son, described the split as "amicable."
+Later that morning on June 20, 2016, Trump's campaign announced that it was parting ways with Lewandowski; according to reports, Lewandowski was dismissed, although Donald Trump Jr., Trump's son, described the split as "amicable."
 The move occurred after Lewandowski clashed with Trump chief strategist and campaign chairman Paul Manafort in an internal "power struggle."
 After Lewandowski's departure, Manafort (who had been brought on the campaign in March 2016) became the de facto campaign manager.